xdeama/personal-site-hugo/hugo/content/en/consulting/projects/internal-it-department.md

 business-areas:
   - "Real Estate"
 ---
-As Head of IT, I took over an IT department that was completely outsourced to service providers and built an internal team for HelpDesk, application operations, and web development.
+I took over an IT department that was almost entirely outsourced to external service providers and built an internal team for HelpDesk, application operations, and web development.

 ### **Project Highlights**
 - Determining corporate needs and developing an IT strategy